 Variable Capital Companies, or VCCs, are flexible relative to many other structures and provide tax incentives, confidentiality and other benefits.
 In a short time, they’ve proved popular with foreign investors, with hundreds of VCCs already established.
 They do have limitations, however, and some of their tax incentives may expire.

-To better understand VCCs, we interviewed two Singapore-based experts, Kit Wu and Hoan Nguyen.
-Both are Vistra commercial directors who focus on the private equity and real estate sectors in Asia Pacific.
+To better understand VCCs, we interviewed two experts, Otto Von Domingo and Hoan Nguyen.
+Both are based in Singapore and focus on the private equity and real estate sectors in Asia Pacific.
 Their answers were sent by email and have been edited for length and clarity.

 VCCs were introduced to promote Singapore as a primary investment domicile, and the effort has been widely regarded as successful.
 Can you briefly describe how the VCC structure works and some of its advantages compared with other common entity structures?